 Invezz is an independent platform with the goal of helping users achieve financial freedom.
 In order to fund our work, we partner with advertisers who compensate us for users that Invezz refers to their services.
 While our reviews and assessments of each product on the site are independent and unbiased, brands may pay to appear higher up our table rankings or place ads in specific areas of the site.
 The order in which products and services appear on Invezz does not represent an endorsement from us, and please be aware that there may be other platforms available to you than the products and services that appear on our website.
 Read more about how we make money >

-The Invezz pip calculator is designed to quantify what each pip means when you’re a trader seeking to make a profit in the forex market.
+One of the Invezz calculators, called pip calculator is designed to quantify what each pip means when you’re a trader seeking to make a profit in the forex market.
 Keep reading to see how our pip calculator works.

 How to use our pip calculator

 To use our pip calculator, follow these steps:

 - Enter in the currency pair you plan to trade (for instance GBP/USD).

 - Enter the currency you’ve deposited into your account that you use to trade.

 - Enter the ask price on the trade you’re planning to execute.